Best VPNs for Routers - Easy to Set Up and Use in 2022

 - Excellent privacy and security

 - Not the best choice for bypassing geoblocks

-- Try for a week and get your money back
+- Try for 30 days and get your money back

 Private Internet Access (PIA) is a very appealing VPN for all the right reasons — reliable performance, ease of use, and affordability.